 As you can see, it makes a lot of sense to have a workplace pension, as your employer will add contributions.
 But if you want to gather previous pensions (personal and/or workplace) into a single pension plan and manage it online, you could consider opening a new personal pension plan too.

-PensionBee can help you do this - we just need a few simple details and we’ll get to work finding your old pensions.
+PensionBee can help you do this - we just need a few simple details and we’ll get to work finding and transferring your old pensions.

 You can combine your pensions into a PensionBee personal pension plan and then keep track of your retirement savings online.
 Your employer can also choose to pay into your PensionBee plan.